pmchrist/Capsule_Climate/notes.md

     Problems with Green dominance:
         There is no R&D after some point?
         Energy prices go to zero?
-1) Create a graph which shows CP income and their Emissions dependency
+1) Create a graph which shows CP income and their Emissions dependency      -> Done
 2) Run simulation multiple times to see if it changes results
+3) Implement opinion dynamics with random initialization

 # ToDo Programming:
-1) These model parameter updaters are not consistent and logic of initialize_global_params() and changing_params for GlobalParam struct is ugly and works by magic
+1) These model parameter updaters are not consistent and logic of initialize_global_params() and changing_params for GlobalParam struct is ugly and works by "magic"